laraqaryouti/laraqaryouti/README.md

 🔭 I’m currently working on my graduation project, titled NeuraGuard.
 It is a website that utilizes Machine Learning for the early detection of Parkinson's Disease. <br/>
 🌱 I’m currently learning react.js, django  <br/>
 ⚡ I love the creative aspect that comes with frontend development and UI design.
-I have an interest in pursuing a career in machine learning in the future. <br/>
+I have an interest in pursuing a career in Machine Learning and Data Science in the future. <br/>